Da-Scher/tr3ed/CONTRIBUTIONS.md

-# :tools: Contributing to This Project
+# :hammer_and_wrench: Contributing to This Project

 Thank you for contributing!
 I welcome contributions from everyone.
 However, to ensure a smooth experience, please follow the stebs below before you start coding!